 Vivid streams of color flow across the canvas.
 The paintings are emotion in motion.
 Artist Nick Wolf paints intently in his studio, a part of the family garage that once housed his dad’s 1977 Excalibur.
 Nick spends hours there most days, usually taking a piece from start to finish in one sitting.

-It was last Christmas when his Grandma Ina came to visit.
-A painter herself, she encouraged Nick to paint.
+A painter herself, Nick’s Grandma Ina encouraged Nick to paint during a Christmas visit.
 He recalled, “She brought me into the art world.”
 Earlier last year, the 20-year-old was in a devastating accident that left him legally blind.
 One eye is sightless and the other’s sight severely limited.
 On that day, life for the young man took an abrupt and painful turn.
 Team sports and driving stopped.
 It was hard to imagine any paths would or could open up.

 Nick’s journey of recovery has not been easy.
 However, expression through painting continues to be a therapeutic and creative process for the young man.
 In a thoughtful moment, Nick said, “People choose their own path and destiny.”
 His results are to be admired.

 In painting, Nick has found focus and release.
 His first piece included planets and space, but over time his work has turned to abstraction.
 He has taught himself a flow technique, which involves moving paint with his fingers and gravity.
 Sometimes a brush is used.
 Local artist Sylvia Olson, commented, “He is able to manipulate layers of paint with light and dark and opposite colors.
 It’s pretty incredible.”
 She has been working with Nick to find avenues for exposure.
 Under her guidance, the paintings get to completion and are ready to be hung.
 Nick’s father, Scott Wolf, helps with framing and attaching hangers.
 Arlene Wolf, Nick’s mom, applies a clear shellac coating for a lasting finish.